kopchik/vmc/README.md

 b00
   UP (pid 31313)

-[root@newmaster virtuals]# vmc   # withour arguments it will print status of all machines stuff
+[root@newmaster virtuals]# vmc   # without arguments it will print status of all machines stuff
   DOWN